xinyiqu14/J124_final_project/project.md

 Phone number, (202) 456-1111

 3. Eunice Kwon, Director of Asian Pacific American Student Development at University of California, Berkeley.
 Email address is eunicekwon@berkeley.edu

+## Additional sources required:
+1. The cross-time data on student academic outcomes.
+It can be accessed on the website of National Center for Education Statistics https://nces.ed.gov/programs/coe/indicator/coj/status-dropout-rates.
+This can enrich the analysis by providing an overall trend of dropout rates.
+2. The cross-time data on macroeconomic indicators.
+It can be accessed on the website of World Bank https://data.worldbank.org/indicator/NY.GDP.DEFL.KD.ZG?locations=US.
+This can enrich the analysis to a time-series level.